teretzdev/linkedIn_auto_jobs_applier_with_AI/README.md

    - `plain_text_resume.yaml`

 3. **Run the Bot:**

-   LinkedIn_AIHawk offers flexibility in how it handles your pdf resume:
+LinkedIn_AIHawk offers flexibility in how it handles your PDF resume:

-- **Dynamic Resume Generation:**
+- **Using a Premade Resume by Default:**
-  If you don't use the `--resume` option, the bot will automatically generate a unique resume for each application.
-This feature uses the information from your `plain_text_resume.yaml` file and tailors it to each specific job application, potentially increasing your chances of success by customizing your resume for each position.
+  If you have set the `premadeResumePath` in your `config.yaml`, the bot will use this premade resume for all applications by default.
+You can override this by providing a different resume path using the `--resume` option.
    ```bash
    python main.py
    ```